v6d-io/v6d/docs/notes/divein.rst

     vineyard objects to enable flexible data sharing between different computation systems with nearly zero extra development cost.

+Distributed Object
+^^^^^^^^^^^^^^^^^^

+Vineyard supports store very large objects across many nodes in a cluster and allows user programs to treat those as a whole.
+Data are shaded to many machines and no replication happens.

+Taking ``DataFrame`` as an example, in real world cases the table may consists billions of rows and cannot be fit into a single machine.
+Under such conditions, the dataframe could be split along the index axis or column axis and every vineyard node holds a subset of chunks.
+Vineyard still provides a *logical view* about the complete dataframe and allows distributed computation engines like Mars and GraphScope to process such data structures as a whole.

 Composable Design
 ^^^^^^^^^^^^^^^^^